 The Group estimates the fair values of financial instruments based on market information readily available and proper valuation approaches.
-The following tables show the valuation techniques used in measuring Level 2 and Level 3 fair values for financial instruments measured at fair value in the statement of financial instruments measured at fair value in the statement of financial instruments measured at fair value in the statement of statement unobservable inputs used.
+The following tables show the valuation techniques used in measuring Level 2 and Level 3 fair values for financial instruments measured at fair value in the statement of financial instruments measured at fair value in the statement of financial position, as well as the significant unobservable inputs used.